UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-yodeling-utterance-komrades/README.md

 The project is structured in the following way:

 - The [data](data/) directory contains the datasets we used to train and test our models.
 The main dataset we used is the [SentiNews](https://www.clarin.si/repository/xmlui/handle/11356/1397#) dataset.
 - The [report](report/) directory contains various files pertaining to the report of this project, including figures, `.tex` files and the compiled `.pdf` version of the report.
+The [report.pdf](report/report.pdf) file contains the rolling version of the project report.
 - The [src](src/) directory contains the complete implementation of the project.

 ## Installation and running